Monumento a los Indios Verdes: History and description

 Due to the aging process and exposure to saline water and the sun, the statues have turned verdigris.
 They still stand on their original plinths, which have inscriptions in Nahuatl.

-Thanks to the statues, the zone between Deportivo 18 de Marzo metro station and the beginning of the Mexican Federal Highway 85D (México-Pachuca section) is known as "Indios Verdes".
+Thanks to the statues, the zone between Deportivo 18 de Marzo metro station and the beginning of the Mexican Federal Highway 85D (Mexico City–Pachuca section) is known as "Indios Verdes".
 Because of this, the statues are not moved away from the area even though there have been requests to return them to their original place.
+In January 2021, the National Institute of Anthropology and History (INAH) proposed moving the statues back to the Paseo de la Reforma.
+"The transfer means a reading of the urban space, recovering the historical discourse that gave rise to the formation of a set of monuments and roundabouts on Paseo de la Reforma, conceived at the end of the 19th century, with the idea of honoring the Reformation, a great transformation that it meant for Mexico, but to recover a historical reading that began precisely by underlining the Mexican splendor and the importance of the pre-Hispanic or Mesoamerican antecedents of our country", said Diego Prieto, director of INAH.

 For historian Dalia Argüello Nevado, arguing that the monuments should return to their original site with comments that Paseo de la Reforma would dignify them in a better way denotes in itself a form of racism against the inhabitants of the north of the city.

 Reception

 After their installation, the statues received derogatory commentary.
 In an article written for the newspaper El Tiempo, a columnist called them "the Aztec Mummies of Paseo", further saying that it contrasted with the "magnificent" equestrian statue of Charles IV of Spain by Manuel Tolsá formerly located in front of them.
 A columnist from El Universal wrote that supporters of the On the Origin of Species work by Charles Darwin would think they "are more human than a gorilla".
 Monitor Republicano labeled them as "big dolls" and said that tourists would think that "these eyesores" were created by the settlers of Anahuac, and that the government preserved them as "archaeological relics".
 The writer concluded that although these were favorable comments, those who realized that they were actually recent works would judge the citizens as "savages".
 Other comments said it would have been better to use their materials in candlesticks and pennies instead.

 Other criticisms they received were due to anachronistic issues such as proportions that do not resemble reality or that they are holding weapons from another era.
 One journalist said that the "proportions of the limbs sin against anatomical laws".